-The Civil & Environmental Engineering department accepts applications for graduate studies commencing either in the fall or the spring semester.
+The Department of Civil & Environmental Engineering accepts applications for graduate studies commencing either in the fall or the spring semester.

 To apply for graduate studies in Civil & Environmental Engineering:

-- Applicants must submit official transcripts in sealed envelopes covering all previous undergraduate and/or graduate work as described in the online application.
+Applicants must submit official transcripts in sealed envelopes covering all previous undergraduate and/or graduate work.